 < Finally finding the way forward.

-Notice the model’s axis measures the level of self-esteem and how this changes over time after a loss.
-The degree to which an athlete or Coach may experience the above emotions depends on the level of meaning and importance they placed on the recent loss.
+Notice the model measures the level of self-esteem and how this changes over time after a loss.
+The degree to which an athlete or coach may experience the above emotions depends on the level of meaning and importance they placed on the recent loss.
 The time taken for a person to progress through the stages is also unique to each individual.
 Some may move relatively fast through each stage compared to another individual who may get stuck at certain stages or even regress through stages.